I came that they may have life, and have it abundantly.

 Nations represented at OMSC in the last five years include:

-Albania, Armenia, Austria, Cambodia, China, Cuba, Ethiopia, Egypt, France, Germany, Ghana, Guatemala, India, Israel/Palestine, Japan, Kazakhstan, Kenya, South Korea, Madagascar, Malaysia, Myanmar, Nigeria, Pakistan, the Philippines, Singapore, Tajikistan, Uganda, the United Kingdom, the United States, Zambia
+Albania, Armenia, Austria, Cambodia, China, Cuba, Ethiopia, Egypt, France, Germany, Ghana, Guatemala, India, Israel/Palestine, Japan, Kazakhstan, Kenya, South Korea, Madagascar, Malaysia, Myanmar, Nigeria, Pakistan, Philippines, Singapore, Tajikistan, Uganda, United Kingdom, United States, Zambia

-The experience of living in this multi-cultural, inter-denominational community is a perennial source of some of the most significant growth that occurs at OMSC.
-Through interactions with their peers, residents’ eyes are opened to new ways of understanding Christian life and witness beyond the horizons of their own cultural assumptions.
-And through a communal life grounded in prayer and worship, residents find their spirits and minds refreshed for the work that lies ahead.
+OMSC is an incubator for missional imagination and practice.
+The experience of living in this multi-cultural, inter-denominational community is a perennial source of the significant growth that occurs at OMSC.
+Through sustained interaction with their peers, residents’ eyes are opened to new ways of Christian worship, witness, and wonder beyond the horizons of their own cultural and theological assumptions.
+Through a community life grounded in worship, study, and fellowship, residents find their spirits and minds refreshed for the work that lies ahead.